Community Behavioral Standards

 The maximum occupancy for all apartments is ten (10).
 This includes shared apartment spaces such as living rooms, hallways, bathrooms, and balconies.
 There may be no more than ten (10) individuals occupying any space within an apartment at any given time.

-Statement on Alcohol and Other Drug Policy
+Statement on Alcohol or Other Drugs

 Housing & Residential Life is committed to sustaining an academic environment that promotes the health, safety, and well-being of all members of our community.
 As a department, we recognize the misuse and abuse of alcohol and the use of illicit drugs poses a threat to our community as well as the educational mission of the University of Minnesota.
 While we respect the individual freedom of our community members, that freedom comes with an expectation that members of our community will act responsibly and that their behaviors will not endanger their lives or the lives of others.
 As a department, we believe that substance use is not an acceptable excuse for behavior that violates community standards.
 As a result, we seek to provide an environment free from the detrimental effects of alcohol and drugs.